A Nonparametric Framework for Universal Difference-in-Differences: A Universal Difference-in-Differences Approach

-To motivate the key assumption for our approach, we revisit the nonlinear PT \eqref{eq-NPT} in which the outcome is binary and the logit link function is used.
-Then, \eqref{eq-NPT} is equivalent to impose the following model for the outcome at time $t=0,1$:

-where $b_0$, $b_1$, and $b_2$ are functions of covariates.
-This implies that the pre- and post-treatment time odds ratios relating $\potY{0}{t}$ and $A$ conditioning on $\bX=\bx$ are equal to $\exp \{ b_1 (\bx) \}$.
-This result can be generalized to the cases where the outcome follows a distribution in the linear exponential family with canonical link; see Section \ref{sec:comparison} for examples under Gaussian, Bernoulli, and Poisson distributions, and Section \ref{sec:supp-DGP OREC} of the Supplementary Material for examples under geometric, (negative) binomial, Exponential, and Gamma distributions.
-Under this setup, the nonlinear PT reduces to $\alpha_0^*(y,\bx) = \alpha_1^*(y,\bx)$, i.e., the generalized odds ratio function \citep{Chen2007, TTRR2010} relating $A$ and $\potY{0}{t}$ is the same across time periods.
-The generalized odds ratio can be viewed as a scale for measuring the degree of confounding bias for the association between $A$ and $\potY{0}{t}$.
+We begin by introducing the key assumption of our UDiD approach: \begin{assumption}[\hypertarget{OREC}{Odds Ratio Equi-confounding}] $ \alpha_{0}^* (y,\bx) = \alpha_{1}^* (y, \bx)$ for all $(y,\bx) \in \SPg$, i.e., the generalized odds ratio function relating $A$ and $\potY{0}{t}$ is the same across time periods. \end{assumption} Assumption \ref{assumption:OREC} is the key identifying assumption, as it links the counterfactual quantity to the observed data.
+Specifically, under Assumptions \ref{assumption:support}-\ref{assumption:OREC}, $\alpha_1^*$ is identified through $\alpha_0^*$, since the latter is already identified under Assumptions \ref{assumption:support}-\ref{assumption:no anticipation}.
+In turn, identification of the ATT $\tau^*$ follows; see Section \ref{sec:Identification} for details.

+The generalized odds ratio can be viewed as a distributional scale for measuring the degree of confounding bias for the association between $A$ and $\potY{0}{t}$.
 In particular, if the generalized odds ratio is equal to 1 for all $(y,\bx)$, it implies that there is no association between $A$ and $\potY{0}{t}$ conditional on $\bX=\bx$, i.e., no confounding bias given $\bX=\bx$.
-Therefore, condition $\alpha_0^* = \alpha_1^*$ implies that the confounding bias in a generalized odds ratio scale is stable over times $t=0$ and $t=1$.
+Accordingly, condition $\alpha_0^* = \alpha_1^*$ implies that the confounding bias in a generalized odds ratio scale is stable over time $t \in \{0,1\}$.
 Therefore, we aptly refer to the condition as the \textit{odds ratio equi-confounding} (OREC) assumption.
-The OREC condition can incorporate discrete, continuous, or even mixed-type outcomes, and it does not require that the outcome distribution belongs to the exponential family.
-Therefore, it can be used broadly to de-bias arbitrary causal effects on the treated.

-In the rest of this Section, we provide technical details on formalizing the OREC assumption.
-To proceed, we first require the following overlap conditions: \begin{itemize} \item[\HT{A3}] (\textit{Post-treatment Overlap}) $\SPot \subseteq \SPo$, i.e., the support of $(\potY{0}{1}, A=1, \bX)$ is included in that of $(\potY{0}{1}, A=0, \bX)$. \end{itemize}

-Assumption \HL{A3} means that the probability law of $(\potY{0}{1}, A=1, \bX) $ is dominated by that of $(\potY{0}{1}, A=0, \bX)$, and the condition is required to ensure that the odds ratio at time 1 does not involve division by zero.
-Under the condition, any realized value of $\pYo$ under $A=1$ is also realizable under $A=0$, and it is a necessary condition for identifying the distribution of the counterfactual outcomes using the observed data.
-We remark that the condition is not testable because $\mathcal{S}_1(1)$ is counterfactual.
+It is important to notice that it is readily expressed in terms of potential outcomes, without explicit reference to the latent factor that confounds the association between $A$ and $\potY{0}{1}$.